 The general public and policy leaders are often unaware of the human toll of excessive fines and fees that exceed people’s ability to pay them.
-They can create a cascade of problems for people at the hardest edges of our economy.
 Nor do leaders realize that solutions often exist that work better, both for government and for people.
 To inform and build awareness, we publish issue briefs, op-eds, and generate media coverage on our key findings, recommended solutions, and of the inequitable burden of these fines and fees.

 Key Publications Include: